Tr8rStudios/pokemongo_map/README.md

 # Pokemon Go

-## Future Updates
+## Beta
-Future updates will be mostly done to `temp.html` where it is testing the Google Maps API for future use
+This version is currently in `Beta`.
+It is considered unstable, some commits will be unstable, where this occurs patches will be released to enhance stability of the Project,

 ## License
 The MIT License (MIT)